Zettelkasten-Method/zettelkasten.de/content/posts/2025/08/principle-of-atomicity-difference-between-principle-and-implementation/index.md

 Sounds familiar?
 If yes, you got it!

-**Atomity as the input quality of notes creates a prompt machine.**
+**Atomicity as the input quality of notes creates a prompt machine.**

 That doesn't exclude that the Zettelkasten can prompt you to write more notes within the Zettelkasten.
 But as long as you stick to this relatively narrow and inflexible implementation of atomicity as a principle, you tend to get interconnected prompts.
 Claims and opinions to which you sometimes attach a reference if you took it from another person.